 How do I handle accents and non-native speakers?

-Pick multilingual-trained models (Whisper, Canary) whose training data covers your target accents.
-Augment with accent-specific fine-tuning if critical.
-Avoid US-English-only models if your user base is global.
+Pick multilingual-trained models (Whisper, Canary) whose training data covers your target accents, and add accent-specific fine-tuning if it’s critical.
+Avoid US-English-only models if your user base is global; they add 3–8 WER points on accented speech.

-Is voice biometrics or speaker ID safe to build in 2026?
+Is speaker ID or voice biometrics safe to build in 2026?

 Biometric identification is high-risk under the EU AI Act and increasingly regulated in the US.
-Build only with explicit consent, strong purpose limitation, and a legal review.
-Speaker diarization (identifying “speaker A” vs “speaker B” without naming them) is lower-risk and widely deployable.
+Build it only with explicit consent, tight purpose limitation, and legal review.
+Speaker diarization (“speaker A” vs “speaker B” without naming anyone) is lower-risk and widely deployable.

-How long does it take to ship a noise-robust ASR feature?
+How long does it take to ship a noise-hardened ASR feature?

 What to Read Next